jalvz/dominion-clj/README.md

-# default

-An implementation of Dominion game in Clojure.
+An implementation of Dominion in Clojure.

 Not very smart yet...